Alrysc/onb_docs/docs/lua/useful_functions.md

 # Useful Functions

-Some functions are provided by included Lua libraries.
-You'll find most of the common ones to use here.
+Useful Lua functions for use in ONB are highlighted here.
+They still exist in other Lua environments, but this page will especially relate to their use in ONB.

 Notice how some, specifically in the math and table libraries, are accessed as if they are parts of a global table named `math` and `table`, respectively.